 Use the calculators below to formulate a college savings plan for George Washington University or model a student loan.

 George Washington University is a four year private college located in Washington, District Of Columbia.
-Full time enrollment is 17,659 and part time is 8,347.
-For the 2011/2012 school year, the school received 19,069 applicants.
-8,351 were admitted and 2,416 enrolled.
+Full time enrollment is 17,659 and part time is 8,798.
+Learn more about getting accepted at George Washington University at CollegeSimply.